Chapter 1: The Kamui Stone

 "Be sure to hide the whiskers.
 I've only seen blonds, brunettes, and redheads and no outstanding physical features thus far."

 Bringing his hands together, Naruto activated the jutsu.
 A poof of smoke later, a young, angelic looking boy appeared.
-He'd changed his usual outfit in favor of brown pants and a plain white shirt.
+He'd changed his usual outfit in favor of brown pants and a plain white shirt but kept the sandals.
 "Alright, who should I approach?"

 If he went into Kyūbi mode, the bright yellow cloak would be like a beacon.
 He may as well scream I'm over here! and run around waving his arms.
 "Not like it'll help."